 Deferred income taxes reflect the net tax effects of temporary differences between the financial reporting and tax bases of assets and liabilities.
 These temporary differences result in taxable or deductible amounts in future years and are measured using the tax rates and laws that will be in effect when such differences are expected to reverse.
 Valuation allowances are established to reduce deferred tax assets to the amount that more likely than not will be realized.
-As of December 2014, the firm did not record a valuation allowance to reduce deferred tax assets.
+As of June 2015, the firm did not record a valuation allowance to reduce deferred tax assets.
 Tax assets and liabilities are presented as a component of "Other assets" and "Other liabilities and accrued expenses," respectively.
-The table below presents the significant components of deferred tax assets and liabilities.